cofx22/blog/posts/vertx-error-handlers-failure-handlers.md

 We saw above that error handlers registered on sub router are ignored.
 Failure handlers registered for routes on a sub router function as expected, however.
-The failure handler registered for one of the routes of a sub router can either return a response itself or fallback to the failure handler of another matching route:
+The failure handler registered for one of the routes of a sub router can either return a response itself or fall back to the failure handler of another matching route:

 ```java
 @Test